fauzaanu/framerui/content/blog/framer-reverse-proxy-in-aspnet.md

 ---
 author: Fauzaan Gasim
-title: How to Reverse Proxy Framer Through ASP.NET
+title: Reverse Proxying Framer Through ASP.NET
 date: 2023-04-06
 description: Learn how to reverse proxy your Framer designs and prototypes through an ASP.NET backend, enabling you to seamlessly integrate your interactive content into your web application.
 tags: [Framer, reverse proxy, ASP.NET, web development, prototyping]